mytakedotorg/us-presidential-farewell-addresses/README.md

 This factset contains the farewell address of every U.S. President.

 ## Notes
-Before the advent of television, the only two presidents to issue a farewell address were George Washington and Andrew Jackson.
+Before the advent of television, the only two presidents to issue a farewell address were George Washington and Andrew Jackson (unconfirmed, see [#1](https://github.com/mytakedotorg/us-presidential-farewell-addresses/issues/1)).
 Harry Truman issued the first televised farewell address in 1953, and every President has issued one since then, except John F Kennedy because he was assassinated.

 # Changelog